mianguyen/Emotional-Support-Conversation/README.md

-Interact with Blender Joint Model:
+# Interact with Blender Joint Model

 1. Change the parameters
  ```python